ofiore/Thesis/MeetingNotes.md

+# Meeting Notes 5/31
+Things I want to talk about:
+Athlete effect, various language stuff, inclusion of prelims in rank based comparisons, Moving paragraphs

+To do:
+Update the simulation code to include second random effect and do the time analysis 2022 batch effects are all negative
+- will not include athlete effect for now
+Justify the inclusion of the heats in the rank analysis Change orange/tan bar graph to dots to show spread Keep the sprinters/hurdles

 # Meeting Notes 4/25
 Maybe paper less conversational, more scholarly
 Just say that there are gender differences so not going to pool